rowanoulton/travelog-theme/README.md

 Travelog Theme
 ---

-Travelog is a totally rad theme for [Jekyll](http://jekyllrb.com/) that is both elegant and downright simple.
+Travelog is a theme for [Jekyll](http://jekyllrb.com/) that is both elegant and downright simple.

 ![](http://i.imgur.com/FGZafhB.png)